Where to purchase: From Yesstyle LINK – use my discount code CVQFZA to get some % off your purchase!

 - I do think if vitamin C or Niacinamide was added or peptides, this would have really bumped up the ‘excitement’ of this cream.

-Overall Rating and Conclusion: 4.5/5 – I think I find this a bit too dewy for my liking, but other than that this is a nice cream!
+Overall Rating and Conclusion: 3.9/5 – I think I find this a bit too dewy for my liking and sticky (because I like to add a lot of cream).
 I do think the addition of some actives would have been nice BUT I understand that this is meant for sensitive, reactive skins that possibly can’t take actives.
 So I could always mix in my serums to this cream and then apply it to my face for a minimised step routine!
-I do think oily (although this is heavier than a pure watery cream) and dry skins will enjoy this and of course sensitive skins and those who live in hot humid climates especially.
-I think acneic skins would also enjoy this.
-It is an all-round good cream.
-I do think that the Glossier priming moisturiser is still the better cream (because it is more emollient) – but this is still good.
+I do think oily (although this is heavier than a pure watery cream) and dry skins will enjoy this.
+Not sure about skins in hot/humid weather.
+I do think that the Glossier priming moisturiser is still the better cream (because it is more emollient and isn’t sticky) – but this is still decent.
 I also think this would have been better in a pump or at least to be provided with a spatula would have been nice to discourage sticking fingers in.

-Would I repurchase?: Yes!
-This moisturises and hydrates.
-But I do think that the glossier moisturiser is more up my alley.
-Also I do think that I prefer the Tony Moly Chok Chok Green Tea Cream Texture over this BUT – the Tony Moly Cream is Essential Oil HEAVY whereas this cream does not contain that, and I absolutely have to give Etude House points for that compared to Tony Moly.
-But I do prefer the Tony Moly texture the best.
+Would I repurchase?: Not too sure because of the semi-stickiness when I apply a lot (in the PM).
+This does moisturise and hydrate, make no mistake – but I do think that the glossier moisturiser is more up my alley.
+Also I do think that I prefer the Tony Moly Chok Chok Green Tea Cream Texture over this BUT – the Tony Moly Cream is Essential Oil HEAVY, but I do prefer the Tony Moly texture the best.

 Disclaimer: I am a skincare enthusiast and not a skin expert.
 I am not qualified to give out dermatological advice.
 This type of advice should only be given by a medical practitioner.
 Upon trying / using any of the reviewed products on the blog, please follow the manufacturer’s instructions and warnings and please seek medical advice if needed.